Filing a complaint with a National Contact Point (NCP) can be a way to seek remedy for corporate harms and address corporate misconduct.

 - Seeking a shareholder action,

-- Pursuing direct dialogue with a company (if safe!).
+- Pursuing direct dialogue with a company (if considered safe and worthwhile).

 Pursuing strategies simultaneously is possible and may or may not be helpful.
 If you plan to file an NCP complaint while pursuing other strategies – or if another complaint has already been filed somewhere else on the same issue – please read the page on parallel proceedings in Other filing considerations.